Call for Session Proposals

 A description (at least 300 words) of why the topic addressed in the proposed session is important to managed care pharmacists, as well as the “knowledge gap” that the session will fill.
 Include a minimum of three citations to published information or evidence.

-At least three measurable, specific learning objectives that define what pharmacists should be able to do after the proposed session.
+Provide at least three measurable, specific learning objectives that define what pharmacists should be able to do at the completion of the proposed session..
 The objectives should address the identified needs and knowledge gap.

 For example, for a knowledge-based activity for the Example description above, the following objectives are appropriate: